By Stewart Gandolf

 Research has it that 25 percent of search results for the world’s biggest brands is user-generated content: online forums, review sites, articles, etc. In fact, 51 percent of millennials say that user-generated content from strangers influences their buying decisions more than recommendations from family and friends.

 Most consumer searches for hospitals and healthcare begin with the Internet.
-Search Engine Optimization (SEO) can influence the content and material that leads the Search Results page over user-generated content.
+Hospital Search Engine Optimization (SEO) can influence the content and material that leads the Search Results page over user-generated content.
 Page Results are critical to hospital reputation and brand recognition.

 Use Social Media to Your Advantage – Don’t Let it Overtake Your Reputation